 The City of Fortuna has a full range of land uses including very low to high density residential, commercial, office, industrial, public, parks, agricultural, and open space designations.
 The 2030 General Plan Land Use Element establishes policies and programs to maintain the existing pattern of land uses within the city while anticipating and providing for future growth and development within the Fortuna Planning Area.
-The 2030 General Plan Land Use Element designates several focus areas, including Fortuna Boulevard, Downtown, the Riverwalk District, Rohnerville, and the Mill District.
+Fortuna has policies that support infill development, such as allowing mixed-use developments in commercial districts.
+The 2030 General Plan Land Use Element designates several focus areas for its commercial areas, including Fortuna Boulevard, Downtown, the Riverwalk District, Rohnerville, and the Mill District.